nanonyme/django-sphinx-autodoc/README.rst

     Sphinx builds your docs however it is not yet fully working!
     Furthermore, running this code from conf.py might not be the correct approach with regard to sphinx**

+    It is currently working as described in the last section of this readme.

 Django is very nice in that way you can reuse a lot of applications in your projects.
 It means for big projects that you'll get a long list of applications